Feramance/qBitrr/README.md

  - Update 2021-12-11
    - Fix an edge case where the script would tell the Arr instance that the torrent couldn't be found too early resulting in its removal.
    - Make a release to PyPi
    - Add the script to your PATH via `pip install` allowing you to start it by just running `qbitrr`
+   - Update logging and several typo fixes
+   - Make the script listen for `~/.config/qBitManager/config.ini` and prioritize it if it exists - in a future release it will stop listening for `config.ini` in the current working dir.